During this project Centre for London developed new thinking on how London can connect with the rest of the country.

 Of course the Mayor, the City of London Corporation and London business groups have often made the case for London’s contribution to the UK as a whole.
 But argument isn’t resonating with those outside the city.
 Only 24 per cent of Britons outside the capital think it has a positive effect on their local economy – the figures falls to less than 10 per cent in Liverpool, Hull and Sheffield.

-The research itself will include:
+The research itself included:

 - Gathering background information on relations between capital cities and regions in other countries;